bridgecrew-perf3/terraform-vault-1/2-vault-auto-unseal/README.md

 ## Setup Vault using aut-unseal capability

 - The setup fetches cluster credentials from GKE cluster created in first task.
-- GCP KMS is used for auto-unseal capabilities which requires key rings and key to be configured before hand.
+- GCP KMS is used for auto-unseal capabilities.
 - GCS is used as HA storage for vault.
 - HELM is used for vault deployment.
 - Vault is HA enabled with one active and 2 standby nodes.